turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleupdater_api.rst

 **Added SDK 0.28.0**

-Encapsulates a replaceble element of a particle system responsible for updating the states of particles on both the CPU and GPU and aiding emitters in retrospective creation of particles through prediction.
+Encapsulates a replaceable element of a particle system responsible for updating the states of particles on both the CPU and GPU and aiding emitters in retrospective creation of particles through prediction.

 This object may be shared amongst many :ref:`ParticleSystems <particlesystem>`.